CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 You have a good working relationship with the team lead.
 She responds to your suggestion by saying:

-*“I really appreciate all you’re doing to transform how we do business around here, but we don’t have time or money to break up our reviews and hold them more iteratively.
+>*“I really appreciate all you’re doing to transform how we do business around here, but we don’t have time or money to break up our reviews and hold them more iteratively.
 We only have a year period of performance, and our budget is tight!
 I know what the Agile Manifesto says about the importance of customer collaboration—and we’re doing it!
 But we’re also adapting it to the realities of the government and our agency.”*

 **How should you respond?**

-- [x] “Can you talk me through your past experiences with the 2-3 day sessions and how they’ve been used to gather customer feedback?
+- [[x]] “Can you talk me through your past experiences with the 2-3 day sessions and how they’ve been used to gather customer feedback?
 What has worked well?
 What hasn’t?”
-- [ ] “I have a great case study from another agency about how they implemented this approach and mitigated risk.
+- [[ ]] “I have a great case study from another agency about how they implemented this approach and mitigated risk.
 It really can work in government!”
-- [ ] “I understand where you’re coming from.
+- [[ ]] “I understand where you’re coming from.
 It doesn’t sound like this is the time to try something different, but please keep it in mind for future efforts.”

-> Correct!
+[[?]]
 This response invites collaboration and reflection without being confrontational.
 It acknowledges the team’s experience and opens a productive dialogue.

 ---